corranrogue9/FxCore/codeguidelines.md

 ## 11. Implement `IDisposable` according to [MSDN guidelines](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose)

-The MSDN guidelines are the best practice for implementing the disposition pattern to avoid memory leaks and performance hits, while maintaining proper inheritance heirarchies and single-concern standards.
+The MSDN guidelines are the best practice for implementing the disposition pattern to avoid memory leaks and performance hits, while maintaining proper inheritance hierarchies and single-concern standards.

+## 12. Method signatures should take in parameters that use the least restrictive type

+All method signatures should take in the type that is least descendant in the inheritance hierarchy and that contains the fewest members as required by the method implementation.
+Doing so avoids unnecessary calls to conversion operations, for example requiring a `ToList()` call when only an `IEnumerable<T>` is required.
+It also allows for maximnum code re-use, since more objects will be able to be passed to each method.
+Finally, it avoids unexpected behavior changes caused by [explicit interface implementations](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/explicit-interface-implementation#:~:text=Explicit%20Interface%20Implementation%20%28C%23%20Programming%20Guide%29%20If%20a,interfaces%20to%20use%20that%20member%20as%20their%20implementation) when a method signature is changed to a less restrictive type, for example `Dictionary<TKey, TValue>` having a different implementation for `IDictionary<TKey, TValue>.GetEnumerator()` than what it does for `IDictionary.GetEnumerat()`.